inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 54. Right-click on the :guilabel:`kebun_tegalan` layer in the Layers panel.

-55. Click :guilabel:`Save Selection As`....
+55. Click :guilabel:`Save Selection As...`.

 56. Name the new file :kbd:`kebun_tegalan_lokasi_terpilih.shp` and check the box next to :guilabel:`Add saved file to map`.